material-components/material-components-web/packages/mdc-menu-surface/README.md

 `mdc-menu-surface--open` | Indicates the menu surface is currently open, or is currently animating open.
 `mdc-menu-surface--animating-closed` | Indicates the menu surface is currently animating closed.
 This class is removed once the animation completes.
 `mdc-menu-surface--anchor` | Used to indicate which element the menu should be anchored to.
+`mdc-menu-surface--fixed` | Used to indicate that the menu is using fixed positioning.

 ### Sass Mixins